-Here Are the Highest-Grossing Marvel Movies
+Here Are the Highest-Grossing Marvel Movies Ever

 Total worldwide gross: $263,427,551

-The Incredible Hulk is known to be the one of the most disappointing Marvel movies of all time, earning the second to worst reviews on Rotten Tomatoes of all MCU movies, and its box office numbers certainly do not disprove that point.
+The Incredible Hulk is considered by some to be one of the most disappointing Marvel movies, earning the second to worst reviews on Rotten Tomatoes of all MCU movies, and its box office numbers certainly do not disprove that point.
 Starring Edward Norton (rather than Mark Ruffalo, who took over the role in 2012’s The Avengers), the movie didn’t rank on the top 10 for its year’s releases, coming in at No. 17 domestically in 2008.

 Total domestic gross: $176,654,505